See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “Scars have the strange power to remind us that our past is real.” – Cormac McCarthy

-Yes, those incidents really happened to you.
+Yes, those incidents happened to you.
 You’ve been hurt.
 You’ve been through plenty of pain.
 And it’s so easy to remember that, too.

 “The human race tends to remember the abuses to which it has been subjected rather than the endearments.
 What’s left of kisses?
 Wounds, however, leave scars.” – Bertolt Brecht